 The EPA Guidelines for Carcinogen Risk Assessment (U.S. EPA, 2005a) recommend that the method used to characterize and quantify cancer risk from a chemical be determined by what is known about the mode of action (MOA) of the carcinogen and the shape of the cancer dose-response curve.
 The linear approach is recommended when there are MOA data to indicate that the dose-response curve is expected to have a linear component below the POD or when the weight-of-evidence evaluation of all available data are insufficient to establish the MOA for a tumor site (U.S. EPA, 2005a).
-In the case of RDX, the mode of carcinogenic action for hepatocellular and alveolar/bronchiolar tumors is unknown (see discussion of Mechanistic Evidence in Section 1.2.5).
+In the case of RDX, the mode of carcinogenic action for hepatocellular and alveolar/bronchiolar tumors is unknown (see discussion of Mechanistic Evidence in Section 1.2.7).
 Therefore, a linear low-dose extrapolation approach was used to estimate human carcinogenic risk associated with RDX exposure.

 The survival curves were compared across dose groups in each study to determine whether time of death should be incorporated in the dose-response analysis of tumors.
-For female mice in Lish et al. (1984), the survival curves were determined to be similar across dose groups after the dose was reduced in the high-dose group to 100 mg/kg-day (log-rank test, p-value ≥ 0.10); therefore, a time-to-tumor analysis was not necessary for this study.
+For female mice in Lish et al. (1984), the survival curves were determined to be similar across dose groups after excluding the high-dose group (log-rank test, p-value $\geq 0.10$ ); therefore, a time-to-tumor analysis was not necessary for this study.
 Tumor incidence was modeled using the multistage-cancer models in BMDS (versions 2.4 and 2.5).
 A standard BMR of 10% ER was applied to both tumor sites in the mouse.

 Given the finding of an association between RDX exposure in the female mouse and increased tumor incidence at two tumor sites, basing the OSF on only one tumor site could potentially underestimate the carcinogenic potential of RDX.
 Therefore, an analysis that combines the results from the mouse liver and lung tumor incidence is preferred.
 The MS-COMBO procedure (BMDS, version 2.5) extends the multistage-cancer models to the case with multiple tumors assuming independence between tumor types.
-There is no known biological relationship between liver and lung tumors in RDX-exposed mice, and therefore, as noted by the National Research Council (NRC, 1994), this assumption of independence is considered not likely to produce substantial error in risk estimates.
-MS-COMBO analyzes tumor incidence as present if either organ (or both) has a tumor and as absent otherwise.
+There is no known biological relationship between liver and lung tumors in RDX-exposed mice, and therefore, as noted by the National Research Council (NRC, 1994), this assumption of independence is not considered likely to produce substantial error in risk estimates.
 The procedure derives a maximum likelihood estimate of the combined risk at a 95% confidence level based on the parameter values obtained for the individual tumor multistage model fits.
+Additional details on the MS-COMBO procedure are provided in Appendix D, Section D.2.1.